 Based on the assessment by the Secretariat further progress was made since the last review on some of the past recommendations made by the ERPB.
-Overall, the follow-up on ERPB recommendations remains satisfactory however with the need to reconsider one past statement relating to the development of a standardised proxy loop-up service for achieving pan-European P2P mobile payments.
-The Secretariat will continue to monitor developments related to all items and will report back to the next meeting of the ERPB (in November 2017).
+Overall, the follow-up on ERPB recommendations remains satisfactory.
+The Secretariat will continue to monitor developments related to all items and will report back to the next meeting of the ERPB (in June 2018).
+As this next reporting will coincide with the discussion on the update of the ERPB workplan, and considering that some of the recommendations date back to the first ERPB meetings, the ERPB Secretariat could prepare a proposal to streamline this monitoring process.